 Gastrointestinal disorders | Very common | Diarrhoea Abdominal pain |

-All reported events of diarrhoea were mild to moderate in severity; a severe adverse reaction of abdominal pain was reported in 1 patient.
+All reported events of diarrhoea were mild to moderate in severity; a severe adverse reaction of abdominal pain was reported in 1 ALGS patient.
+No adverse reactions of diarrhoea or abdominal pain were serious.
 The time to onset for diarrhoea and abdominal pain in the majority of cases was within the first month of treatment.
-The median duration for diarrhoea and abdominal pain were 2 days and 1 day, respectively.
-No dose response relationship was observed for the incidence of diarrhoea.
-Treatment was interrupted or dose was reduced due to adverse gastrointestinal reactions in 4 (4.7%) patients and led to improvement or resolution of the adverse reactions.
-No patients discontinued Livmarli due to these adverse reactions.
+For both ALGS and PFIC, the median duration for diarrhoea and abdominal pain episodes was less than 1 week.
+No dose response relationship was observed for diarrhoea or abdominal pain.
+Treatment was interrupted or dose was reduced due to adverse gastrointestinal reactions in 4 (4.7%) of ALGS patients and 3 (6.4%) of PFIC patients, and led to improvement or resolution of the adverse reactions.
+One PFIC patient (2.1%) with mild diarrhoea discontinued treatment; otherwise, no patients discontinued Livmarli due to gastrointestinal adverse reactions.

 If diarrhoea and/or abdominal pain persist and no other etiologies are found, reducing the dose or interrupting treatment should be considered.
 Dehydration should be monitored and treated promptly.
 If dosing with Livmarli is interrupted, Livmarli can be restarted as tolerated when diarrhoea or abdominal pain improve (section 4.2).